c8yops/c8yops.github.io/C8YUpgrd/A1Upgrd-1011.md

 4. Make the necessary changes in the environment file and any other changes that are present in the Worklog.

+    !!!
-    !!!info Tip: We check the connection to the environment with `knife node list`. !!!
+    We check the connection to the environment with `knife node list`.
+    !!!

 5. Remove one of the core nodes from the load balancers.